axelarnetwork/axelar-contract-deployments/releases/cosmwasm/EVM-CosmWasm-Release-Template.md

     -d "Register $CHAIN on ITS Hub"
 ```

+- Please remove this temporary config after submitting the proposal and reset contracts to an empty object.

 11. Add funds to reward pools from a wallet containing the reward funds `$REWARD_AMOUNT`

 ```bash